eelfonik/python-notes/1_setup_and_environment.md

   2. Then run `python3 -m venv ~/path/to/env` to create directories inside the directory, containing a copy of the Python interpreter, the standard library, and various supporting files.

   3. source to active the env `source ~/path/to/env/bin/activate`

+  4. for VS code intergation, we need to put the venv directory as a sub-directory under project folder, then specify the python runtime by `command + shift + p` => `Select Interpreter`, choose from the dropdown the one with venv specified.

 Detailed doc [here](https://docs.python.org/3/tutorial/venv.html)